Anu-bhav/Win32-Buffer-Overflow/Walkthroughs/Brainpan.md

 ![754f09cefc635037a1d869aeefd66d64.png](/_resources/29639ff557cc4f18be68de3b148b43d6.png)

 Looking for low hanging fruits at robots.txt.
-Unfortunately we didnt find anything in here but its a good practise to always look at robots.txt as in the simplest cases, it (robots.txt) will reveal restricted paths and the technology used by servers/web-apps.
+Unfortunately there isn't one here but its a good practise to always look at robots.txt as in the simplest cases, it (robots.txt) will reveal restricted paths and the technology used by servers/web-apps.

 ![e42f43d689380dbea40187baf2b5fad1.png](/_resources/e8381a398e0d4bd78bce65853585e3bb.png)